DaEunFullGrace/DyRA/README.md

 If you want to use pre-trained weight for DyRA's image encoder, you should check the cfg.RESIZER.WEIGHTS contains a "resizer".\
 END_LR of ConstCosineLR: 3/2 * cfg.BASE_LR_END

+If you use cfg.BASE_LR_END=7.5e-5, you can get higher accuracy in certain models

 ## Training and Evaluation
 The same command as the detectron2.